 • Real board temperature sensors: 1 infrared, 4 thermocouples.

 • Component removal tweezers: vacuum, integrated in soldering head, semi-automatic operation.

 • Reflow process inspection camera: 3.2 Mpixel, up to 300x zoom (25x optical, 12x digital), integrated light source, automatic and manual focus, mounted on a mechanical arm for easy setup.

 • Pick-and-place arm: component-vs-board accuracy of up to 0.01 mm, pre-defined placement pressure (2 to 3 N), automated pick and release of component from its vacuum tweezers.

 Gone are the days of BGA rework using convection heating.
 NPI’s assembly operation understands the vast benefit of IR heating coupled with accurate measurements.
 Maintaining the correct set profile based on actual board and component temperatures now is standard fare.
 Don’t let the Borg (if you’re a Trekkie) assimilate you anywhere else!
-Save yourself and call NPI for all your rework and standard quick turn electronic assembly needs.
+Save yourself and call NPI Services, Inc. for all your rework and standard quick turn electronic assembly needs.